 Check that the administration has your current phone number, address, email, and emergency contacts.
 Let them know about the recent split and make sure they’re aware of any custody restrictions.

 Most schools need to know who is authorized, or not authorized depending on the circumstances, to pick up students.
-You’ll likely have to keep them updated on your schedule and any alterations throughout the year.
+You’ll likely have to update them on your schedule and any alterations throughout the year.

 Related Reading: 5 Ways Fantasy Football Can Benefit Divorced Dads